 Why Bear Hybrid wins as the best hybrid mattress-in-a-box

 The Bear Hybrid is one of our favorite online beds; we even added it to our 2021 list of best mattresses.
-This bed has a medium firmness, which should work for all types of sleepers.
+The medium firmness profile makes it comfortable for practically all types of sleepers, no matter their size.
+The improved coil system offers support and durability, while the soft, thick topper will make you feel like sleeping on pillows.

 The Bear Hybrid also offers some luxurious features without being too expensive.
 The most recent improvements include switching micro coils for solid 8″ pocketed coils, which should provide more support for a longer time, especially for heavier people.